mermaid-js/mermaid-cli/docs/already-installed-chromium.md

+The text below is taken from Issue #331.

 If you run mermaid-cli with the --help flag, there's an option for --puppeteerConfigFile, which is a JSON configuration file for puppeteer.

 These are options passed to puppeteer.launch.